mayapurmedia/tovp/README.rst

 .. image:: http://img.shields.io/badge/license-MIT-green.svg

-Configuration expect you to have set these environment variables before
+These are environment variables you should have before running:
-running:

 - `DJANGO_CONFIGURATION` - default is `production`
 - `DATABASE_URL` - dj-database-url link to your database